To all faculty members:

 ♦See the entire section of Faculty policies (60.5.X)

-Dr. Donald W. Schaffner is Extension Specialist in Food Science and Distinguished Professor at Rutgers University.
+Dr. Donald W. Schaffner is the Department Chair, a Distinguished Professor at Rutgers University, and Extension Specialist in Food Science.
 His research interests include quantitative microbial risk assessment, predictive food microbiology, handwashing and cross-contamination.
 Dr. Schaffner has authored more than 190 peer-reviewed publications, and numerous book chapters and abstracts.
 He has been the recipient of more than $9 million in grants and contracts, a majority in the form of competitive national grants.

 Dr. Schaffner has educated thousands of Food Industry professionals through numerous short courses and workshops in the United States and dozens of countries around the world.
 Dr. Schaffner was awarded the International Association for Food Protection (IAFP) Elmer Marth Educator Award in 2009 for outstanding service to the public and IAFP in the area food safety and food protection education.
 He was also awarded the IAFP Maurice Weber Laboratorian Award in 2020 for outstanding contributions in the laboratory, recognizing a commitment to the development of innovative and practical analytical approaches in support of food safety.